nortikin/sverchok/docs/nodes/matrix/matrix_track_to.rst

 The "Track/Up Axes" and the "Track/Up Mapping" settings allow to set any two of the X, Y, Z axes to be the **Track** axis and the **Up** axis and to map them to any of the two input vectors A and B (or to their negatives).
 The first axis listed in these dropdown lists is the Track axis/vector and the second is the Up axis/vector.

 The axis selected to be the Track axis (the first letter in "Track/Up Axes" selection) will be precisely oriented along the Track vector (whichever the Track vector is mapped to, based on the "Track/Up mapping"), while the axis selected to be the Up axis (the second letter the "Track/Up Axes" selection) will be approximately oriented along the Up vector (whichever the Up vector is mapped to, based on the "Track/Up mapping" selection).
 If the A and B inputs happen to be orthogonal to eachother then the Track and Up axes will be precisely oriented along the selected Track/Up vectors, otherwise the Up axis will only approximately be oriented towards the Up vector, perpendicular to the Track axis, and reside within the AB plane.
-The third axis (X, Y or Z) is determined via cross product from the other two as to provide an ortho-normal, right handed, XYZ coordinate sytem.
+The third axis (X, Y or Z) is determined via cross product from the other two as to provide an ortho-normal, right handed, XYZ coordinate system.

 Inputs
 ------